Boston University’s Most Notable Alumni

 8. Gleason Archer

-Gleason Archer graduated from Boston University in 1904, then law school in 1906, going on to build an evening law school that would offer education regardless of economic class, race, or religion – now known as the Suffolk University Law School.[3]
+Gleason Archer graduated from Boston University in 1904, then from law school in 1906, and went on to build an evening law school that would offer education regardless of economic class, race, or religion – now known as Suffolk University Law School.[3]

 9. Priscilla Fairfield Bok

 Priscilla Fairfield Bok graduated from Boston University in 1906 and became an American astronomer.
-She co-authored a number of academic papers with her husband, covering topics like star clusters and the structure of the Milky Way galaxy.
+She co-authored several academic papers with her husband, covering topics such as star clusters and the structure of the Milky Way galaxy.

 10. Waitstill Hastings Sharp